temporalio/documentation/blog/why-i-joined-temporal-charles-zedlewski.md

 This went on to have a large & positive impact on the world.
 Markets and businesses were created, new revenue and cost savings were unearthed, customer careers were made, and sometimes even lives were saved.

-In a similar way, Temporal is using open source and distributed systems to make reliability a ubiquitous commodity at any scale and this will have an even more substantial impact than commoditizing scale.
+In a similar way, **Temporal is using open source and distributed systems to make reliability a ubiquitous commodity at any scale and this will have an even more substantial impact than commoditizing scale**.
 Lowering the human and technical cost of reliability and reparability by orders of magnitude means we will come to expect these characteristics more often and in more places.
 Reliability as a commodity will give engineers freedom to take risks as they can now move fast and not break things.
 Engineers building more reliable and repairable software faster will lead to a more automated and productive world.